 Property Name Convention Required Description

-target apk false Specifies the mobile plat
+target apk false Specifies the mobile plat-

-form for which the packag
+form for which the package

 is created.

 ane - an AIR

 native

 extension

 package

 Android package targets:

 apk - an

 Android

 package.
 A

-package.
-A package
+package

 produced with

 this target can

 only be

 installed on an

 Android

 device, not an

 emulator.

 apk-captive-

 runtime - an

 Android

 package that

 includes both

 the application

 and a captive

 version of the

 AIR runtime.

 A package

 produced with

 this target can

 only be

 installed on an

 Android

 device, not an

 emulator.

 apk-debug -

 an Android

 package with

 extra

 debugging

 information.

 (The SWF files

 in the

 application

 must also be

 compiled with

 debugging

 support.)

 apk-emulator

 - an Android

-package for
+- package for

-Oh a 1 -

-4 Chapte er 4.
-Properties/Conventions emulator
+4 Chapter 4.
+Properties/Conventions

-without
+emulator

-without
+without debugging